THE WHITE PAPER: SCIE¶

 5.1 Falsifiable Predictions and Targeted Measurements (Summary)¶

-- Collateral constraint: any field geometry asserted to explain bounded footprints must also explain why adjacent structures do not show indiscriminate “spillover” damage at comparable thresholds; collateral containment is treated as a hard constraint, not a rhetorical claim.
+- Collateral constraint: any field geometry asserted to explain bounded footprints must also explain why adjacent structures do not show indiscriminate “spillover” damage at comparable thresholds; collateral containment is a hard constraint, not a rhetorical claim.
 (See: APPENDIX - Bridge Mechanism Physics, Section J.)

-5.2 Open Engineering Requirements (Explicit)¶
+5.2 Bounded Engineering-Closure Requirements (Explicit)¶